What Is Cyclical Depression? Mental Health Symptoms And Treatments

 Takeaway

-Cyclical depression involves patterns of depressive episodes that may be followed by periods of energy or well-being.
+Cyclical depression generally involves patterns of depressive episodes that may be followed by periods of energy or well-being.
 Often, these patterns can be distressing and may require treatment.
-If you’re experiencing any depressive symptoms, contact a therapist for evaluation and further support.
+If you’re experiencing any depressive symptoms, consider reaching out to a therapist for evaluation and further support.

 Depression is treatable, and you're not alone